Use a SMART Board

 - Status light solid red: The Smart Board is not properly connected to the computer - it may be connected to a powered USB hub (hence the light), but it is not communicating at all with the computer.

 - Status light off: The Smart Board is not connected to anything, or the computer is off.

 Configuring SmartBoard Settings and Getting Oriented on a Mac

 In order to use the SmartBoard effectively, you must configure a few settings.
 Following is an overview of how to do this in Mac OS X.

-Note the red "x" on the icon in the above image.
-This indicates that there is no connection established between the software on the computer and the SMART Board itself.
+If the icon has a red "x" on it, this indicates that there is no connection established between the software on the computer and the SMART Board itself.
 If you are seeing this and you just logged in, be patient - it can take almost a minute from the time you click "Login" for the SMART Board and the computer to recognize each other.
 If the red X does not disappear, there is a problem.
 SMART Board functions will not work, and the status light on the Board will be either blinking green, solid red, or off.
 Check to make sure the cables connecting your computer to the SMART Board are plugged in and completely seated, and restart the computer.
 If the computer still fails to establish a connection with the SMART Board, submit a tech support request.

 If there is a red X on the icon for SMART Board Tools in your Dock, wait until it disappears before proceeding.
 Then follow the steps below to get your SMART Board ready for use.

 - First, follow the instructions in this document: Orient the SMART Board to - you guessed it - orient your SMARTBoard.